pqina/flip/README.md

 ## Accessibility

-For better compatibility with screenreaders we need to hide the flip view using `aria-hidden`, this prevents the contents from being read out load.
+For better compatibility with screenreaders, we need to hide the flip view using `aria-hidden`, this prevents the contents from being read out load.
 We can then use an `aria-label` attribute to provide a formatted label instead.

 ```html
 <div class="tick"